airblade/headlessui-stimulus/README.markdown

 When the dialog opens, the panel's first focusable element by DOM order receives focus.
 To specify that a different element should receive focus initially, give it the data attribute `data-dialog-target="initialFocus"`.

+To toggle class(es) on the `<html>` element when the dialog opens/closes, use `data-dialog-html-open-class="..."` where the value is a space-separated list of classes.

 You can configure your dialog with the following attributes.
 Declare them on the controller as `data-dialog-[name]-value`.

 | Name | Default | Description |